Burma Country Commercial Guide

 Overview

-As the demand for bachelor’s degrees with foreign accreditation is high, local education institutions often seek to collaborate with international universities and institutions to provide students with the opportunity to study foreign degrees locally at affordable tuition fees.
+Demand is high for bachelor’s degrees with foreign accreditation.
+Local education institutions often seek to collaborate with international universities and institutions to provide students with the opportunity to study foreign degrees locally at affordable tuition fees.
 Many local professional training centers and institutions have entered the market.
-Private training centers offer a variety of certificate and diploma courses in business management, finance, marketing, project management, information technology, teacher education, engineering, and accounting, as well as bachelor’s and master’s degree programs from their partner international universities.
+Private training centers offer a variety of certificates and diploma courses in business management, finance, marketing, project management, information technology, hospitality, engineering, and accounting, as well as bachelor’s and master’s degree programs from their partner international universities.

 Community Colleges

-The community college concept is gaining popularity in Burma as students and parents realize that the idea is an effective and economical route to transfer to high-ranked four-year universities.
-Burma ranks 19th among international students enrolled in community colleges in the United States in 2022, accounting for 1% of all international students (approximately 490 students).
-Local education agents play an essential role in promoting the community college concept in Burma.
+Attending community college is gaining popularity in Burma as students and parents realize that the idea is an effective and economical route to transfer to high-ranked four-year universities.
+Local education agents play an essential role in promoting U.S. community colleges to potential students in Burma.
 Many U.S. community colleges have partnered with regional study-abroad agents to recruit Burmese students.
 About 10 to 15 reputable education agents in Burma work with universities and colleges from various countries, such as Singapore, Malaysia, Australia, Korea, Japan, the U.K., the United States, and Canada.

 Four-Year Degree and Master Programs

-Local education agents and counseling services have partnered with many U.S. universities to promote U.S. graduate and postgraduate programs to Burmese students.
+Local education agents, international schools and counseling services have partnered with U.S. universities to promote graduate and postgraduate programs to Burmese students.
+Due to the entry restrictions announced in June 2025, U.S. institutions and their local partners have been exploring alternative options to support students during this transitional period.

 Opportunities

-Educational seminars given by universities from numerous countries offering scholarships are becoming common in Burma.
-While focused on attracting students from Burma, foreign universities can also explore new partnerships with U.S. institutions in Burma’s education sector.
+Educational seminars given by universities from numerous countries offering scholarships are now common in Burma.
+While focused on attracting Burmese students, U.S. universities can explore new partnerships with private local institutions in Burma’s education sector.
+Offering virtual study options presents a timely and strategic opportunity during this period.

 Exhibit at Education Fairs